vittau/blog/_posts/2019-01-12-linting-javascript-and-typescript.markdown

   }
 }</code></pre>

-Notice this file's name is not preceeded by a dot (it's not a hidden file).
+Notice this file's name is not preceded by a dot (it's not a hidden file).

 Like before, we have extended a configuration to tell TSLint not to fight against Prettier.